By 37Design |

 Adding alt text to hundreds of images one by one is tedious.
 Here are some shortcuts:

-- List view bulk edit — in the Media Library list view, you can select multiple images and use the Bulk Actions dropdown.
-However, WordPress's native bulk edit for media is limited — it does not include alt text editing.
+• In the Media Library list view, you can select multiple images and use the Bulk Actions dropdown.
+However, WordPress's native bulk edit for media is limited and does not include alt text editing.

 Lazy Loading